kbroman/Talk_DataCleaning/transcript_ctc2023.md

     Here, one sample had 22 for "number of generations" in one file but 21 in a different file.

 16. Next, check any calculations.
-For example, HOMA_IR is the ratio of serum glucose to insulin.
+For example, HOMA_IR is the product of serum glucose to insulin.
 And so we can re-calculate it and compare it to what's provided.
 This is useful both to check for errors and to check our understanding of the calculation.